 Yet another disappointment regarding the potential of the open world is that there isn’t enough to do aside from the main story.

 The potential of the world is just, for lack of a better word, lost.
-Yes there are a detailed structures, many towns and cities with plenty of vehicles and inhabitants, and apart from the conveniently placed explosive barrels and fuel tanks to aid you in combat, the buildings just feel like wooden sets with the primary purpose of serving as a platform for attaching a grappling hook to and then launching off of.
+Yes there are detailed structures, many towns and cities with plenty of vehicles and inhabitants, and apart from the conveniently placed explosive barrels and fuel tanks to aid you in combat, the buildings just feel like wooden sets with the primary purpose of serving as a platform for attaching a grappling hook to and then launching off of.

 - Air Lifters; use balloons to send things into the air.